robashton/purerl-cookbook/interop/messaging.rst

 Messaging
 #########

-Another chapter called "messaging", because this *is* Erlang after all.
+Yes - another chapter called "messaging", because this *is* Erlang after all.

-It is very common for legacy APIs to send arbitary messages back to the invoking process, convenient, useful, handy... not practical in Purescript however.
+It is very common for legacy APIs to send arbitary messages back to the invoking process as a means of communication, convenient, useful, handy... not immediately practical in Purescript however.

 Consider the following code, where in Erlang we subscribe to some API that immediately starts sending us some sort of erlang tuple/record.